Hand-colouring of photographs: Post-1900

 The so-called golden age of hand-coloured photography in the western hemisphere occurred between 1900 and 1940.
 The increased demand for hand-coloured landscape photography at the beginning of the 20th century is attributed to the work of Wallace Nutting.
 Nutting, a New England minister, pursued hand-coloured landscape photography as a hobby until 1904, when he opened a professional studio.
 He spent the next 35 years creating hand-coloured photographs, and became the best-selling hand-coloured photographer of all time.

 Between 1915 and 1925 hand-coloured photographs were popular among the middle classes in the United States, Canada, Bermuda and the Bahamas as affordable and stylish wedding gifts, shower gifts, holiday gifts, friendship gifts, and vacation souvenirs.
 With the start of the Great Depression in 1929, and the subsequent decrease in the numbers of the middle class, sales of hand-coloured photographs sharply diminished.

 Despite their downturn in popularity, skilled photographers continued to create beautifully hand-coloured photographs.
 Hans Bellmer's hand-coloured photographs of his own doll sculptures from the 1930s provide an example of continued hand-colouring of photographs in Europe during this time.
 In Poland, the Monidło is an example of popular hand-coloured wedding photographs.

-Another hand-colour photographer, Luis Márquez (1899–1978), was the official photographer for and art adviser of the Mexican Pavilion at the 1939-40 World’s Fair.
+Another hand-colour photographer, Luis Márquez (1899–1978), was the official photographer for and art adviser of the Mexican Pavilion at the 1939-40 World's Fair.
 In 1937 he presented Texas Governor James V. Allred a collection of hand-coloured photographs.
 The National Autonomous University of Mexico in Mexico City has an extensive Luis Márquez photographic archive, as does the University of Houston in Texas.

 By the 1950s, the availability of colour film stopped the production of hand-coloured photographs.
 The upsurge in popularity of antiques and collectibles in the 1960s, however, increased interest in hand-coloured photographs.
-Since about 1970 there has been something of a revival of hand-colouring, as seen in the work of such artist-photographers as Robin Renee Hix, Elizabeth Lennard, Jan Saudek, Kathy Vargas, and Rita Dibert.
+Since about 1970 there has been something of a revival of hand-colouring, as seen in the work of such artist-photographers as Robin Renee Hix, Elizabeth Lennard, Jan Saudek, Kathy Vargas, Rita Dibert and Shae DeTar.
 Robert Rauschenberg's and others' use of combined photographic and painting media in their art represents a precursor to this revival.

 In spite of the availability of high-quality colour processes, hand-coloured photographs (often combined with sepia toning) are still popular for aesthetic reasons and because the pigments used have great permanence.
 In many countries where colour film was rare or expensive, or where colour processing was unavailable, hand-colouring continued to be used and sometimes preferred into the 1980s.
 More recently, digital image processing has been used – particularly in advertising – to recreate the appearance and effects of hand-colouring.
 Colourization is now available to the amateur photographer using image manipulation software such as Adobe Photoshop or Gimp.